MtnBiker/enphase-edison/README.md

 Postgres timezone: America/Los_Angeles

+Time and Date are middle of the period, e.g., per day is reported as noon.

 ## Importing data

 Data for both is in local time, but coded differently.
 23 hours on day on start of DST and 25 hours on day of end of DST